Burnout in Tech - Part 1: Declaring war

 However, employees need to have agency to participate in the workplace transformation for the collective good.
 Or know when enough is enough and feel empowered to quit.

-In a dysfunctional work environment, if you’re experiencing burnout, it’s likely that other people are too.
+In a dysfunctional work environment, if you’re experiencing burnout, likely, other people are too.
 By calling out the issues and helping correct them, you give others permission to do the same, thus creating an anti-burnout cascading effect.

 Change is possible